Call 1-619-642-2500 if you need help with Facebook marketing. See our Facebook Ads Marketing pricing page or contact us here.

 Do Facebook Ads work for recruitment agencies?
-That's a question that I get a lot from people!
-Hi, my name is Francisco, and I am the owner of Planet Marketing, a digital marketing agency.
-My company specializes in Google Ads, Facebook Ads and Remarketing.
+That’s a question that I get a lot from people!
+Planet Marketing specializes in Google Ads, Facebook Ads, and Remarketing.
 I have been in business for over a decade now.
 In that time, I have helped quite a number of recruiting agencies find their footing in the world of marketing.
 Most people want to know whether or not Facebook ads are for recruitment agencies.
 In this article, I am going to cover the following areas;

 Why Facebook Matters for Recruitment Agencies